 To aim your makeshift signal mirror, follow these steps:

-- Grab your mirrored or metallic piece and aim it directly in the sun, so it reflects the light.
+- Grab your mirrored or metallic piece and aim it directly at the sun so it reflects the light.

 - Next, make a peace sign with your fingers and position your target (a rescue crew, other people, an airplane, a boat, etc.) right between your fingers.